amadeus4dev/developer-guides/docs/faq.md

 ### How can I see Amadeus API coverage for a hotel chain?

-You can use the Hotel Search API to search the hotels by their hotel Id.
 You can find the list of supported hotel chains in [our data collection](https://github.com/amadeus4dev/data-collection/blob/master/data/hotelchains.md).

 ### What is considered a query?